star-constellation/AgentForgeV0.1/README.md

 What agent do you want to create?
 > Create a Linux ricing assistant

+# Recommendation
+Use GPT-5.6 Sol or GPT-5.6 Terra for more efficiency.

 ## Current Limitations
 V0.1 is an early prototype.